splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

             - tcp.new_sockets
             - tcp.resets
             - udp.bytes
             - udp.packets

-In the following example, all HTTP metrics along with certain individual internal metrics are enabled.
+In the following example, all HTTP metrics along with certain individual internal metrics are turned on.

   .. note:: The ``disableMetrics`` flag is evaluated before the ``enableMetrics`` flag.